What do you think about those success stories where one guy goes from “rags to riches”? I hate them.

 I think there’s nothing more powerful than social proof.
 Why?

 Because long ago, our ancestors understood that, to maximize their chances for survival, it was in their best interests to form groups of like-minded individuals.
 So they lived in groups, hunted in groups, protected each other in groups.
 Everyone had a vital role that contributed to the success of the entire tribe.
 When the group ate, you ate.
-When it slept, you slept.
+When it slept, also slept.
 When it packed up and moved, you moved.
-If it died—well, you get the picture.
+If it died—well, then get the picture.

 We have a compelling psychological need to belong.
 Our brains are hard-wired to follow others, especially when we don’t have enough information to decide for ourselves.
 And the best part, you can use this just about in any area of your life.